 - Adjust the black regulator control knob until the water chamber gauge (on the right hand side of the pump) indicates 15 psi. - The black regulator control knob is located on the top of the pump on the right hand side.
 It controls the pressure regulator that is mounted inside the case.
-The regulator reduces the high pressure coming off the compressor and delivers compressed air at a lower pressure to the water chamber.
+The regulator reduces the high pressure compressed air received from the compressor and delivers it to the water chamber at lower pressure.